+ How do I wire my speakers in 2 Ohm configuration for my MS-AM702 Zone Amp? (Parallel Configuration)

 These are examples only to give you an idea how this works.
-This also applies for 2 channel amplifiers and depends on whether they class AB or D class amps as the 1 Ohm rating applies to D class amps in general.
+This also applies for 2 channel amplifiers and depends on whether they are Class-AB or Class-D amplifiers, as the 1 Ohm rating applies to Class-D amplifiers in general.

-If the protection LED is illuminated this indicates the Amplifier is in protection mode due to a fault condition.
-There are numerous causes for this and it may mean the Amplifier will need to be inspected and diagnosed by a Technician.
+If the protection LED is illuminated, this indicates that the amplifier is in protection mode due to a fault condition.
+There are numerous causes for this which may mean the Amplifier will need to be inspected and diagnosed by a technician.
 It may also be a speaker or subwoofer causing the fault condition.

-When running power cable for Amplifiers it is wise to calculate what the voltage drop will be especially if you are using long runs .
+When running a power cable for amplifiers, it is wise to calculate what the voltage drop will be, especially if you are using long runs.
 The below table will help you to calculate the correct size cable you require.

-The gain or level pot is not a volume knob, it is used to match the relative output level (voltage) of your source unit to the input circuit of your amplifier.
+The gain or level pot is not a volume knob; it is used to match the relative output level (voltage) of your source unit to the input circuit of your amplifier.
 The gain control determines how far you have to increase the volume on your source unit for the amplifier to reach full power.
-If you have your gain set too low your amplifier will not be able to reach full power and this could allow the source unit to clip which in turn will result in a distorted signal being delivered to your speakers.
-This is especially relevant with low voltage sources (lower than 2.5volts typically OEM units).
-With higher voltage sources (2.5volts or higher) if the gain is set too high the amplifier will be able to reach full power at a lower volume control setting from the source unit.
+If you have your gain set too low, your amplifier will not be able to reach full power, which could allow the source unit to clip which in turn will result in a distorted signal being delivered to your speakers.
+This is especially relevant with low voltage sources (lower than 2.5 Volts - typically OEM units).
+If the gain is set too high with higher voltage sources (2.5 Volts or higher), the amplifier will be able to reach full power at a lower volume control setting from the source unit.
 This will allow the amplifier to be driven into clipping.
 The gain settings should generally be set lower, meaning a higher setting on the volume control of the source, to minimize amplifier clipping.

 Guide to Setting Gain Control